Competition Details

 CYA Writers & Editor Conference and Queensland Writers Centre.

-And Karen & Shane Traversari – Silver sponsors – we thank you, thank you.
+And Karen & Shane Traversari – Silver sponsors – we thank you.

 Hawkeye Publishing extends a big thank you to Lynette Hammond (Sydney Hammond’s daughter) for sponsoring proofreading services!